Are You Working Smart To Stay Pain-Free On Your Construction Site?

-If you're interested in giving this a go, you won't find a better option than the Varidesk Height Adjustable Standing Desk.
+And if you're interested in giving this a go you won't find a better option than the Varidesk Height Adjustable Standing Desk.

-You should be aiming to split your time each hour by sitting for 40 minutes and standing for 20 minutes to gain the maximum benefits.
+And to get the maximum benefits you should be aiming to split your time each hour by sitting for 40 minutes and standing for 20 minutes.

 Use A Lumbar Support Cushion In Your Van Or Truck